 The understanding that the biology of aging and disease are intertwined points to therapies that might reverse aging while simultaneously addressing cancer, cardiovascular disease, neurodegenerative diseases, diabetes, and many others.
 Beyond the implications for health care, this has a pragmatic benefit for development of longevity products; given the impracticality of clinical trials for anti-aging as the primary outcome within a realistic timeframe, it informs a strategy for navigation of regulatory constraints on drug and device development.
 If for example your anti-aging compound also happens to be effective against cancer, you now have a pathway to approvable on-label uses while you continue to test it for anti-aging effects.
+Once it becomes commercially available, off-label uses for anti-aging can be explored.

 This increasing recognition that the factors underlying degenerative diseases are the drivers of aging has led some to propose that aging itself be classified as a disease.
 Researcher Matt Kaeberlein, formerly at the University of Washington, went so far as to say that this will be a defining feature of 21st Century medicine.
-Also here in Seattle is the Institute for Systems Biology founded by Leroy Hood MD, PhD, whose book The Age of Scientific Wellness makes a similar case, and I agree with both of them.
-However, realizing the full benefits of next-generation anti-aging will require a dramatically updated model of health care delivery, shifting from sickness care to wellness care.
-Currently, because aging isn't yet considered a disease entity, unless you are being treated for a specific disease, and given an approved treatment, your health insurance won't cover it.
-There aren't any diagnosis codes for aging and no billable treatments.
+Also here in Seattle is the Institute for Systems Biology founded by Leroy Hood MD, PhD, whose book The Age of Scientific Wellness makes a similar case, as does Peter Attia MD in his book Outlive: The Science and Art of Longevity.
+I agree with both of them.
+However, realizing the full benefits of next- generation anti-aging will require a dramatically revamped model of health care delivery, shifting from sickness care to wellness care.
+Currently, because aging isn't considered a specific disease entity, your health insurance won't cover it; there aren't any diagnosis codes for aging and no billable treatments.
 That is the reason for the ground rules governing anti-aging and longevity medicine practice at the present time:

-- Both the physician services and prescribed treatments, supplements, or drugs are not billable to a third-party payer. - Anti-aging practice is not a replacement for traditional medical care.
-(Perhaps at some point in the future.)
+- Both the physician services and prescribed treatments, supplements, or drugs are not billable to a traditional third-party payer. - Anti-aging/longevity medicine practice is not yet a replacement for traditional medical care.

-Ant-Aging vs. Age Management
+Anti-Aging vs. Age Management

 Age management is healthcare designed to address the needs of people as they get older and has been practiced by mainstream physicians for decades.
-A central feature of age management is hormone replacement therapy, which is not without its controversies (page 15).
-But because the ability to measure biological aging is a comparatively recent development, age management doctors have traditionally avoided the term "anti-aging" since aging was not a measurable outcome.
+A central feature of age management is hormone replacement therapy, which is not without its controversies (page 19).
+But because the ability to measure biological aging is a comparatively recent development, age management doctors have traditionally avoided the term "anti-aging" since aging per se was not a measurable outcome.
 Longevity medicine incorporates aspects of age management as well as interventions specifically intended to slow or reverse biological aging.